 Vestergaard is an international company dedicated to improving the health of vulnerable people, most of whom live in developing countries.
 Our game-changing solutions contribute to a healthier, more sustainable planet by fighting malaria, HIV/AIDS, diarrheal diseases and neglected tropical diseases.
 Additional company initiatives are focused on mitigating climate change and enhancing food security.

 Vestergaard is the largest producer of long-lasting insecticidal bed nets.
 Our PermaNet® bed nets have played a significant role in last decade’s highly successful fight against malaria.
-More than half a billion PermaNet® bed nets have contributed to the reduction in deaths from malaria by more than one third.
+More than one billion people have benefited from PermaNet® bed nets, which have contributed to the reduction in deaths from malaria by more than one third.

 Vestergaard is headquartered in Switzerland and has offices around the world where highly skilled staff members work with stakeholders to ensure global reach with local support.
 We’re proud to be a valued and trusted partner to governments, aid agencies, NGOs, faith-based groups and the private sector.

 Vestergaard operates according to a humanitarian entrepreneurship business model, whereby doing good is good business.
 Following this model, the company devotes its entire innovative platform to producing breakthrough products and solutions for disadvantaged people.
 In doing so, we make money and improve human welfare at the same time.

 We produce technologically advanced products that often make the difference between life and death for end users.
 And, we continuously question the status quo when devising state-of-the-art health tools and novel ways of financing their timely deployment.

 True innovation requires a passion to make things better, the desire to challenge the status quo and a willingness to take calculated risks.
 These traits are all hallmarks of Vestergaard, and evident from the time a product is conceived through its development and continued refinement.